 Don’t suffer from photophobia when you’re spending time outside.
 Make sure you have a pair of sunglasses with a suitable tint and coatings for your activities.
 And also, ensure that they have 100% UV protection to reduce your risk of sun-caused diseases or conditions.

 Stop by one of our offices today.
-The knowledgeable staff at Optical Illusions are happy to help you find the perfect sunglasses—prescription or otherwise—for your particular vision needs.
+The knowledgeable staff at Optical Illusions are happy to help you find the perfect UV protection sunglasses—prescription or otherwise—for your particular vision or sensitive to light needs.